-Colin Payne (YSSP'12 & University of Pennsylvania) researched the role of education in the aging process for those on the lowest income levels in Malawi.
-(Funded by the US NMO, National Academy of Sciences)
+Colin Payne (YSSP '12 & University of Pennsylvania) researched the role of education in the aging process for those on the lowest income levels in Malawi.

-Debra Perrone (YSSP'12 & Vanderbilt University) explored past trends and drivers in water use in the US to help improve projections of future water use.
-(Funded by the US NMO, National Academy of Sciences)
+Debra Perrone (YSSP '12 & Vanderbilt University) explored past trends and drivers in water use in the US to help improve projections of future water use.

-Joshua Ramos (YSSP'13 & University of Denver) analyzed religious conversions and secularization within a global perspective, and their overall impact on population dynamics.
-(Funded by the US NMO, National Academy of Sciences)
+Joshua Ramos (YSSP '13 & University of Denver) analyzed religious conversions and secularization within a global perspective, and their overall impact on population dynamics.